Enter the reactants information from the balanced equation to calculate excess reactant.

 How to Calculate Excess Reagent?

-The following steps outline how to calculate the Excess Reagent using the formula: ER = (TR – LR).
+The following steps outline how to calculate the excess remaining of a reagent using the relationship: ER = (TR - U).

-1. First, determine the value of the Total Reagent (TR).
+1. First, determine the initial amount of the reagent you are tracking (TR).

-3. Subtract the value of the Limiting Reagent (LR) from the value of the Total Reagent (TR) using the formula ER = (TR – LR).
+3. Subtract the amount used (U) from the initial amount (TR) using the formula ER = (TR - U).

 5. After inserting the variables and calculating the result, check your answer with the calculator above.